Mikkel-T/sierpinski-triangle/README.md

 # Sierpiński triangle
-A program that creates images of a Sierpiński triangle with the [chaos game method](https://en.wikipedia.org/wiki/Sierpi%C5%84ski_triangle#Chaos_game).
+A program that generates images of the Sierpiński triangle using the [chaos game method](https://en.wikipedia.org/wiki/Sierpi%C5%84ski_triangle#Chaos_game).